Trevor Story Preview, Player Props: Red Sox vs. Rays

-Trevor Story -- hitting .184 with a double, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Zach Eflin on the hill, on September 26 at 7:10 PM ET.
+After hitting .216 with a double, a home run, two walks and three RBI in his past 10 games, Trevor Story and the Boston Red Sox face the Tampa Bay Rays (who will start Tyler Glasnow) at 6:10 PM ET on Wednesday.

-He had a hitless performance in his most recent game (0-for-4) against the White Sox.
+He had a one-hit performance in his most recent game (1-for-3) against the Rays.

 Sportsbook Promo Codes